 If you find out that you have an outstanding warrant, do not attempt to deal with it on your own.
 Call a criminal defense attorney who can set the case on the judge's calendar and may be able to have the warrant quashed, or dismissed.
 If you try to fix it yourself, you may be taken into custody or may have to pay the bond.

 In misdemeanor cases, bench warrants are issued all the time, namely because the accused did not receive notice in the mail.
-This happens a lot when the accused is arrested while visiting South Florida, and upon returning to their home city, state, or country, they learn that they have an outstanding warrant.
+This happens a lot when the accused is arrested while visiting Miami-Dade County, and upon returning to their home city, state, or country, they learn that they have an outstanding warrant.

 If this is a misdemeanor case, a local criminal attorney (one who serves Miami-Dade and Broward) can often deal with a warrant without the presence of the accused.
-That means that you can hire a lawyer to address the warrant without having to travel to South Florida.
+That means that you can hire a lawyer to address the warrant without having to travel to Miami-Dade County.

 Be advised, however, that the State Attorney's Office considers when the warrant was issued in determining whether to object to the court's setting aside the warrant.
 If you failed to appear at arraignment, the State Attorney will typically not object.
 If you failed to appear at trial, then the State will object.

 With an A/C, it is rare that an attorney can have the warrant quashed without the accused being present.
 That is because felonies are more serious than misdemeanors.
 But even if you failed to appear for a court appearance for a felony, a good lawyer can still be able to get the warrant dismissed provided there is a good explanation for your failure to appear.

 You can avoid an A/C completely by retaining a criminal lawyer early in your felony case because once a criminal lawyer files a written plea of not guilty, the presence of the accused is automatically waived at arraignment.